 The number of subreddits has grown significantly in recent years.
 Some of the early subreddits have practically become classics.
 Many users have been subscribed to these channels for years.
 They receive news updates from a closed community they trust.
 Animated discussions or snacks for entertainment are also included.

-The undisputed number 1 is “r/AskReddit” with over 19 million subscribers.
 AskReddit’s first rule is that post titles must consist of a clearly identifiable question.
 This should generally lead to a discussion.
 Personal problems are reserved for other subreddits.
 The “r/TodayILearned” channel (usually abbreviated as TIL) pursues the opposite concept.
 Users post there when they have learned an interesting new fact.
-Titles must always start with “TIL” and summarise the knowledge bite in a concise statement – like in this example.
-If you click on the title, a link leads to a trustworthy source.
-The source domain is displayed next to the title.
+Titles must always start with “TIL” and summarise the knowledge bite in a concise statement.

 The forums “r/Politics” and “r/WorldNews” as well as “r/news” each deal with news, the former being limited to American politics.
 Other subreddits are reserved for sports, like “r/NBA” for basketball, “r/soccer” for football, and “r/NFL” for American football.
-Even gaming is great on Reddit.
-The forums “r/LeagueOfLegends” and “r/gaming” are amongst the best.
+Even gaming is popular on Reddit.
+The forums “r/LeagueOfLegends” and “r/gaming” are among the best.

 The subreddit “r/IAmA” is another often-mentioned forum.
-The basic principle is easy to explain: people introduce themselves as persons with certain experiences and answer their users questions.
+The basic principle is easy to explain: people introduce themselves as persons with certain experiences and answer user questions.
 The experience or expertise can be everyday but can have interesting facets that many people don’t know about, e.g. “IAmA Lifeguard – Ask Me Anything.”
-Others want to promote their product, e.g. with “IAmA Comedian and my new show is just out – Ask Me Anything.”